Quantifiers and witnesses for the nonclassicality of measurements and of states: Certifying and quantifying the nonclassicality of a measurement

 So if one finds a measurement for which the inequality is violated, then one can conclude that the measurement is nonclassical.
 Moreover, the witness constructed using the optimal solution to the SDP is an optimal witness.

-One should take care to note, however, that inequalities obtained in this way are {\em not} noncontextuality inequalities in the usual sense.
-Unlike standard noncontextuality inequalities, violations of this inequality only certify nonclassicality in a theory-dependent manner.
-In particular, a violation of such an inequality {\em only} constitutes a proof of nonclassicality of one's measurement {\em assuming that the states in one's experiment are genuinely the specific quantum states $\{\rho_b^F\}_b$ assumed in the above derivation.} (In contrast, theory-independent noncontextuality inequalities are derived without making any assumptions about the nature of the states in the experiment beyond the operational identity relations that hold among them.) \blk Moreover, it is {\em not} the case that violations of these inequalities are impossible to generate in any noncontextual ontological model.
-Indeed, we give an example in Appendix~\ref{appendix:GPTmodel} of a nonclassical measurement, a nonclassicality witness that certifies its nonclassicality, and a noncontextual ontological model that reproduces all the statistics of the prepare-measure scenario defined by the witness together with the measurement.
+One should emphasize, however, that the inequalities obtained from the dual SDP are not noncontextuality inequalities in the usual theory-independent sense~\cite{Schmid2018}.
+Rather, they are theory-dependent witnesses: violations of such inequalities certify nonclassicality only relative to the quantum description assumed in the derivation, in the same sense that entanglement witnesses are not device-independent.
+In particular, a violation of such an inequality constitutes a proof of nonclassicality of one's measurement only under the assumption that the states used in the experiment are genuinely the specific quantum states $\{\rho_b^F\}_b$ appearing in the derivation above.
+In contrast, standard theory-independent noncontextuality inequalities are derived without making any assumptions about the nature of the states in the experiment beyond the operational identity relations that hold among them.
+Moreover, violations of these witness-based inequalities are not impossible in all noncontextual ontological models.
+Indeed, in Appendix~\ref{appendix:GPTmodel}, we give an example of a nonclassical measurement, a witness that certifies its nonclassicality if quantum theory were assumed, and a noncontextual ontological model that nevertheless reproduces all the statistics of the prepare-and-measure scenario defined by that witness together with the measurement.

 This is analogous to how entanglement witnesses are device-dependent---they certify that one's state is entangled {\em provided} that one has access to well-characterized quantum measurements.
 If one wishes to certify nonclassicality of measurements in a device-independent manner, one must instead use a different approach, like the one we discuss in the next section.